-Academic coaching Peer Educators help students with skills such as organization, time management, study habits, prioritizing, and navigating campus resources.
+Academic Coaching helps students with skills such as organization, time management, study habits, prioritizing, and navigating campus resources.
 This resource can help students who may not be struggling with a specific subject, but need guidance with the challenges that college can present.

-Students may schedule 50 minute appointments for all the above areas by going to the LEC website at http://libguides.okcu.edu/lec.
-The LEC is open Monday through Thursday, 10 a.m.-7 p.m., and Friday 10 a.m.-5 p.m. and is located on the first floor of the Dulaney-Browne Library.
+Students may schedule 50 minute appointments (in person or online) for all the above areas by going to the Learning Enhancement Center (LEC) website at http://libguides.okcu. edu/lec or visiting the LEC on the first floor of the Dulaney-Browne Library.